Koblenz: Railways

-Koblenz Hbf is an Intercity-Express stop on the West Rhine Railway between Bonn and Mainz and is also served by trains on the East Rhine Railway Wiesbaden–Cologne.
+Koblenz Hbf is an long distance train stop on the West Rhine Railway between Bonn and Mainz and is also served by trains on the East Rhine Railway Wiesbaden–Cologne.
 Koblenz is the beginning of the Moselle line to Trier (and connecting to Luxemburg and Saarbrücken) and the Lahntal railway to Limburg and Gießen.
 The other stations in Koblenz are Koblenz-Ehrenbreitstein, Koblenz-Güls, Koblenz-Lützel, Koblenz-Moselweiß and Koblenz Stadtmitte, which opened on 14 April 2011.

+The former Koblenz-Lützel - Mayen Ost railway line, which is out of service nowadays, had stations in the districts Rübenach and Metternich.

+Long distance bus

+A stop for long distance busses is located close to Hauptbahnhof.